kaimcnamee/mbta-access/README.md

 aims to figure out what that means for the city’s public transit system.
 I used data from the American Community Survey and Massachusetts Bay Transit Authority to analyze how racial demographics can be used to predict how accessible the T in the greater Boston area.
+Check out the Shiny App [here](https://kaimcnamee.shinyapps.io/mbta_access/)

 ### About me
 I'm Kai McNamee.
 I'm currently and undergrad at Harvard studying Governmennt and